-These Guidelines are for use by the Standards Council and the staff to assist in complying with 3.2.5 of the Regulations Governing Committee Projects.
+These Guidelines are for use by the Standards Council and the staff to assist in complying with 3.2.5 of the Regulations Governing the Development of NFPA Standards.
 The following classifications apply to Committee members and represent their principal interest in the activity of the Committee.

 - Manufacturer (M): A representative of a maker or marketer of a product, assembly, or system, or portion thereof, that is affected by the standard.

 - User (U): A representative of an entity that is subject to the provisions of the standard or that voluntarily uses the standard.

 - Installer/Maintainer (I/M): A representative of an entity that is in the business of installing or maintaining a product, assembly, or system affected by the standard.